sauraww/book-service/README.md

 Controller layer calls app layer or facade layer

-There is a middleware layer too. for example : there is request id generation for request or there is login or authentication system.
+We will also have middleware layer. for example : there is request id generation for request or there is login or authentication system.

 app init layer